 Reward employees for excellent customer service: For your company to become truly customer-centric, everyone must be dedicated to providing optimal customer service.
 For this to happen, you need to have a team in which each individual is motivated and sees that there are personal gains to customer satisfaction.
 The best way to achieve this is by linking employee incentives to customer satisfaction.
 Be prepared to reward employees who go the extra mile to resolve customer problems or create a situation or service which improves the lives of your customers.

 Listen to your customers: Listening doesn’t just mean paying attention to surveys or social media comments.
 Really listen.
-Each time you are using your European phone numbers to talk to a customer, you have an opportunity to learn something new about them.
+Each time you are using your European virtual numbers to talk to a customer, you have an opportunity to learn something new about them.
 Don’t just ask them what they think of your products and services, ask them why.
 Then act upon their input.

 Map your customer’s journey: Doing so allows you to “walk in your customer’s shoes” by following them every step of the way as they interact with your company.
 Do your research and focus on their desired outcomes.
 You will be able to observe their needs at each interaction and to assess how well you are meeting them.